johnalison/obsidian-notes/Journal/7 August 2024 Wednesday.md

 	- Trying with 2 workers.. works !  **72m27.918s**
 - Making the nominal signal for all years..
 - data and signal all years looks good!
+- Added CI to make the clustering histograms and the PDFs
+- Found the slow down of the testing was do to all the pdf in 00-05-00 vs 00-03-00 !

 [[CryptoMoves]]